YUSD Stablecoin Price Tops $0.99 on Major Exchanges (YUSD)

-YUSD Stablecoin (YUSD) traded 0% higher against the dollar during the twenty-four hour period ending at 22:00 PM ET on September 10th.
-YUSD Stablecoin has a total market capitalization of $216.68 million and $31.32 worth of YUSD Stablecoin was traded on exchanges in the last day.
+YUSD Stablecoin (YUSD) traded 0% higher against the dollar during the twenty-four hour period ending at 16:00 PM ET on September 11th.
 Over the last week, YUSD Stablecoin has traded 0.1% higher against the dollar.
 One YUSD Stablecoin token can now be purchased for approximately $0.99 or 0.00001724 BTC on exchanges.
+YUSD Stablecoin has a total market capitalization of $216.68 million and $31.32 worth of YUSD Stablecoin was traded on exchanges in the last day.

 Here’s how similar cryptocurrencies have performed over the last day: